UCL/STIR/recon_test_pack/README.txt

 Tests are independent of each other, as each test uses the 'good' files as input.

-The file run_tests.sh is a (Bourne) shell script that runs all tests automatically. run_tests.bat is the corresponding DOS batch file.
+The file run_*tests.sh are (Bourne) shell scripts that runs all tests automatically. run_*tests.bat is the corresponding DOS batch file.
-Both  write some diagnostic output to stdout.
-Output of all programmes is redirected to log files.
+They write some diagnostic output to stdout.
+Output of all programs is redirected to log files.
 In case anything is wrong, these might contain something useful.
 If you cannot solve the problems, email to the user's mailing list (see http://stir.sourceforge.net for info), with all log files attached to the email.